iota-community/X-Team_IOTA_Identity/src/routes/blog/posts/hello-world.md

 date: "2021-03-15T09:42:00.000Z"
 ---

-Welcome the the IOTA Identity X-Team Website!
+Welcome the the new IOTA Identity X-Team Website!

 <!-- more -->